RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

 1. Apply it to create your Redis Enterprise Cluster:

     ```sh
-    kubectl apply -f your_cluster_name.yaml
+    oc apply -f your_cluster_name.yaml
     ```

-1. Run `kubectl get rec` and verify that creation succeeded. (`rec` is a shortcut for “RedisEnterpriseClusters”).
+1. Run `oc get rec` and verify that creation succeeded. (`rec` is a shortcut for “RedisEnterpriseClusters”).

     The command returns a confirmation response such as: